Do you know how to pronounce the letter C in Spanish?

 - The letter C has a clear and dry sound.
 This means that the sound finishes almost right after it starts.

-- Like the letter B, it doesn’t explode either: it’s a voiceless sound, which means that you could pronounce it even if you hold your breath because you don’t need any air to pronounce the HARD C.
+- Like the letter B in Spanish, it doesn’t explode either: it’s a voiceless sound, which means that you could pronounce it even if you hold your breath because you don’t need any air to pronounce the HARD C.

 - The sound is produced just when your tongue gets separated from the palate.